Brooklyn Nets vs. Boston Celtics: How to Watch, Game Preview, TV Channel, Betting Odds

 Odds via DraftKings Sportsbook.

-The Nets enter the day as 10-point underdogs to the Celtics, and the total over/under is 215.5 points.
+The Nets enter the day as 13.5-point underdogs to the Celtics, and the total over/under is 212.5 points.

 KEYS TO THE GAME: